This is how Outside Broadcast crews were described in The Monochrome Years, and a good place to start this pictorial tribute:

 Numerous small vans used for commercial production doubled as a second unit at outside broadcasts, during which they were known as “OB2” and sometimes the name stuck.

 NBN’s first OB truck came second-hand from a Brisbane channel and struggled on for another 25 years.
-Despite decades of sterling service, near the end its primary function lay in reminding young folk by its classic lines, stylistic grill, and flowing aesthetics, what it would have been like on location with Judy Garland.
-It was a Ford V8 van with an American-built body 8 meters long, 2.6 meters wide, and almost 4 meters high.
+Despite decades of sterling service, near the end its primary function lay in reminding young folk, by its classic lines, stylistic grill, and flowing aesthetics, what it would have been like on location with Judy Garland.
+It was a Ford P-series (350/400?)
+Step van with an American-built body 8 meters long, 2.6 meters wide, and almost 4 meters high.
+These Ford vans (and smaller ‘vanettes’) had an interesting lineage.
+This model was manufactures from around 1956 to at least 1962.
+Most survivors have a 6 cylinder engine, which we assume did this one – surprising for its size and weight.

 Above ~ A rare colour photo of the Ford.
 Pity it’s painted in black and white!